Muzietto/generatorz/README.md

 As of 151015, Chrome/Chromium behave better on iterators, FF kicks ass on generators.

 As of 170317, Situation has improved, but Chromium is still one step ahead of the pack.

-Clone the project, double click on an HTML file, and there you go...